hubwoop/cashier/README.md

 # cashier
 A simple cashier UI that runs in web-browsers.
-The goal is to have a simple cashier UI that runs on any device with a browser.
-Kitchen and Customer receipts with order numbers should also be printable from the frontend.

 ## Getting Started